Mandalorian welcomes Star Wars actor back 24 years after toxic fandom treatment

 Best provided the voice and motion-capture for Jar Jar Binks in Episode I – The Phantom Menace in 1999.
 However, he was criticised following the film’s role due to the fandom’s intense dislike of the controversial character.

-The actor has been vocal about finding himself the source of a racist backlash after the film was released.
+The actor, who addressed his return on Instagram, has been vocal about finding himself the source of a racist backlash after the film was released.

 This is not the first time Best has played Kelleran Beq.
 He appeared as the character in children’s game show Star Wars: Jedi Challenge, which saw Beq supervise young contestants as they took on a “Jedi training” obstacle course.